Swaptoshi/swaptoshi-docs/content/launch/mainnet.md

 This phase includes:

-1. **54 Genesis Validators**: Swaptoshi will be launched with a genesis block that includes 54 validators.
-Of these, 53 will be configured as initial validators, with 33 of them holding a genesis balance of 10 SWX each, used exclusively for self-staking.
+1. **24 Genesis Validators Account**: Swaptoshi will be launched with 24 genesis_validator account.
+Of these, 23 will be configured as active initial validators, with 13 of them holding a genesis balance of 11 SWX each, used exclusively for self-staking.
 Additionally, there will be 1 non-forging validator with no voting power.
 The non-forging validator plays a crucial role in the [Liquidity Setup Phase](#-liquidity-setup-phase) discussed later.

 2. **Sidechain Registration**: To ensure a smooth registration process for the Klayr sidechain, this will occur immediately after the genesis validators begin forging blocks.

-3. **20 VIP Validators**: Swaptoshi will invite 20 community validators to join from the start as part of the [Validator Initialization Program (VIP)](./vip).
+3. **10 VIP Validators**: Swaptoshi will invite 10 community validators to join from the start as part of the [Validator Initialization Program (VIP)](./vip).
 Each VIP validator will receive 31 SWX in the genesis block: 10 SWX for validator registration, 20 SWX for self-staking, and 1 SWX to cover transaction fees.
 The 20 SWX allocated for self-staking ensures that their validator weight surpasses that of the genesis validators, securing their role in block forging.

 4. **Initialization Period**: An initialization period of 201,559 blocks (approximately 7 days) will occur, during which the block reward is inactive.
 This period allows validators to prepare themselves adequately.

 5. **Pool Setup**: During this phase, the liquidity pools for the KLY/SWX and SWX/SWL pairs will be established.
 The KLY/SWX pool will be set up with an initial price of `3.5 KLY : 1 SWX`, as detailed in the [Tokenomics](../introduction/tokenomics#initial-price) section.
 Meanwhile, the SWX/SWL pool will start with a price of `1 SWX : 1 SWL`.
 The process of providing liquidity for these pools will be covered in the [Liquidity Setup Phase](#swxswl-liquidity-setup) section below.

-At the end of this phase, the network will have 20 VIP Validators from the community and 33 Genesis Validators actively producing blocks.
+At the end of this phase, the network will have 10 VIP Validators from the community and 13 Genesis Validators actively producing blocks.

 ## 💰 Liquidity Setup Phase